-The bar chart and the performance table below illustrate the risks of an investment in the Fund by showing the Fund's Institutional Class Shares' performance for the 2022 calendar year and by showing how the Fund's average annual total returns for 1 year and since inception periods compare with those of a broad measure of market performance.
+The Fund is new, and, therefore, has no performance history.
+Once the Fund has completed a full calendar year of operations, a bar chart and table will be included that will provide some indication of the risks of investing in the Fund by showing the variability of the Fund's returns and comparing the Fund's performance to a broad measure of market performance.
 Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.